ezsystems/commerce-documentation/docs/guide/order_history/order_history_features/orderhistory_local_orders.md

 #### Order history detail

-To show the link invoice in the detail page modify the Twig template.
+To show the link to the invoice in the detail page modify the Twig template.

 #### Order history page